veronica-f-reyes/individual-project/README.md

 ### Project Context

-- I will be using the baseball team logging for batting and ptiching for all 30 MLB team datasets from baseball-reference.com.
+- I will be using the baseball team hitting game logs data for all 30 MLB team datasets from baseball-reference.com.

-- The target variable for this assessment is going to be the feature is_win for the classification model and runs_scored for the linear regression model.
+- The target variable for this assessment is going to be the feature `is_win` for the classification model and `runs_scored` for the linear regression model.

 ### DATA DICTIONARY